 Design System Reset

-Led a strategic reset of Kong's design system, establishing a shared source of truth, and restoring trust between design and engineering.
+Led a strategic reset of Kong's design system, establishing a shared source of truth and rebuilding trust between design and engineering.

 Case study